 - The length of the delay was reasonable and commensurate with the circumstances;

-- The applicant has not done anything else to violate his/her nonimmigrant status (such as work without USCIS approval);
+- The applicant has not done anything else to violate their nonimmigrant status (such as work without USCIS approval);

-- The applicant is still a nonimmigrant (i.e., he/she is not trying to become a permanent resident of the United States); and
+- The applicant is still a nonimmigrant (i.e., they are not trying to become a permanent resident of the United States); and

-- The applicant is not in formal proceedings to remove (deport) him/her from the United States
+- The applicant is not in formal proceedings to remove (deport) them from the United States

 Applicants who need to assess the risks involved and who need assistance in meeting the high burden of proof should consult an experienced immigration attorney.